vkruglikov/my-saved-answers/README.md

 ## 📱 Overview of MiniApp

-With MiniApp, you can view saved messages and filter them by tags.\
+With MiniApp, you can view saved answers and filter them by tags.\
-You can easily send these saved messages without leaving the conversation with the user.
+You can easily send these saved answers without leaving the conversation with the user.

 <div style="display: flex; gap: 10px;">